Channing Characters

 Chatting with Channing

 In this episode, we talk to Miss Dina Hamalis, Head of the Junior School, about character education.
 Character education is a process of teaching children the values and behaviours that are important for a good life.
 It can be implemented in schools through lessons, activities, and conversations.
-We’re going to find out more about what character education is, how it used at Channing Junior School, what the characters and the traits are, and how they are implemented into lessons.
+We’re going to find out more about what character education is, how it is used at Channing Junior School, what the characters and the traits are, and how they are implemented into lessons.